dwnatwick/security/README.md

 - Do not use specific customer names, keep it generic.
 - Be kind and helpful.
 We are all here to help.

+**Note**: We can be multi-cloud here.
+Azure/M365, AWS, GCP.
+If you want your scenario/request answered with one of these hyperscalers specifically, please specify in the issue post.
+Thank you.